Is Pitt’s OT Program ranked?

-Classes begin the first Monday in June every year.
+Classes typically begin the 2nd to last Monday in August (fall term) every year.

 How long is the OTD Program?

-Our OTD Program is a 3-year, full-time program (9 terms).
-Coursework begins in June each year and students graduate slightly less than 3 years later in April.
+Our OTD Program is a 32 month, full-time program (8 terms).
+Coursework begins in the end of August (fall term) each year and students graduate 32 months later in April.

-If you are planning to attend Pitt for your undergraduate studies and are applying for freshman entry, check “Pre-Occupational Therapy” on your application to be eligible for the Freshman Guarantee for the OTD Program.
-Then fulfill the Freshman Guarantee for Occupational Therapy critieria during your undergraduate studies at Pitt and you will receive admission to the OTD Program.
+If you are planning to attend Pitt for your undergraduate studies and are applying for entry as a 1st year student, check “Pre-Occupational Therapy” on your application to be eligible for the Guaranteed Admission for the OTD Program.
+Then fulfill the Guaranteed Admission critieria for Occupational Therapy during your undergraduate studies at Pitt and you will receive admission to the OTD Program.
 Click here for the guidelines for guarantee consideration.